Stuffed Cherry Peppers are filled with a creamy mixture of tuna, anchovy, capers and parsley.

-This is a delicious Italian appetizer recipe also known as Peperoncini Ripieni and make a perfect year round appetizer.
+This is a delicious Italian appetizer recipe, also known as Peperoncini Ripieni, and makes a perfect year-round starter.

 This updated recipe was first published on February 9, 2013.

-Visiting Calabria in Southern Italy some years ago, my cousin served a wonderful selection of antipasti including these wonderful stuffed cherry peppers.
+While visiting Calabria in Southern Italy some years ago, my cousin served a wonderful selection of antipasti, including these wonderful stuffed cherry peppers.

-Antipasti (meaning "before the food") is often a variety of cured meats, cheeses and small vegetable bites like Marinated Olives, Stuffed Mushrooms or Bruschetta with Mozzarella.
+Antipasti (meaning “before the food”) is often a variety of cured meats, cheeses, and small vegetable bites like Zucchini Fritters, Marinated Olives, Stuffed Mushrooms, Bruschetta with Mozzarella, or Potato Rosti.

-While my cousin pickled fresh cherry peppers, I have created this recipe to use the bottled variety.
-Cherry Peppers are baby red chillies called peperoncini in Italian.
-These stuffed peperoncini are a quick and easy antipasto recipe.
+While my cousin pickled fresh cherry peppers, I created this recipe using the bottled variety.
+Cherry Peppers are baby red chilies called peperoncini in Italian.
+These stuffed pepperoncini are a quick and easy antipasto recipe.

 Ingredients

-Bottled cherry peppers that I use are available in mild or hot variety.
-While this is a South African product, it is very similar to the Calabrian small red pepper.
+Bottled cherry peppers that I use are available in mild or hot varieties.
+These are very similar to the Calabrian small red pepper.
 You may find these fresh at the markets.
-See below in FAQ's for how to pickle peppers.
+See below in FAQ’s for how to pickle peppers.

 Instructions

-To begin, drain the bottled peppers and allow to dry upside down on paper towel.
+To begin, drain the bottled peppers and allow them to dry upside down on the paper towel.

-- Process until smooth and creamy stopping halfway to scrap down the sides.
+- Process until smooth and creamy, stopping halfway to scrape down the sides.

 Have jars sterilized before you start to ensure the packing process goes smoothly.
-Then drain the peppers thoroughly prior to preparing the filling.
+Then, drain the peppers thoroughly before preparing the filling.

 Sterilizing glass jars

-- add ½inch/12mm of water in the bottom of the jars
+- Add 1/2 inch or 12mm of water in the bottom of the jars.

 - Carefully tip out the boiling water.